Photo Credit: Photo by Jacky Chiu on Unsplash

 Create a Home Office Space

 Having a home office space can be essential, especially when trying to limit distractions and while practicing social distancing.
 Working from your bed or couch might seem like a cozy idea, but that also means your quarterly budget meeting on Zoom can be heard throughout the house, and anything in your house can be heard by all of those on the call.
-Transitioning to working from home requires a designated spot, whether it’s an actual home office or a corner of your bedroom with a desk and your computer.
+Transitioning to a telecommuting position requires a designated spot, whether it’s an actual home office or a corner of your bedroom with a desk and your computer.

 Having a dedicated workspace will also ensure that you can still keep your work and home life somewhat separate.
 Without it, you might find yourself with office files and papers all over the house, or worse, being colored on by your toddler.
 Designating a space will ensure that your family understands that when you’re in there, it’s for work, not for socializing or playtime.